carlosivanr/hugo_website/content/guides/correlation-and-regression/2021-09-20-linear-regression-in-r-e-commerce/index.en.markdown

 ```

 ### Linear Regression Modeling
+After splitting our data, we can proceed to creating a linear regression model.
+We will predict Yearly Amount Spent (response variable), from the rest of the numerical predictor variables.
+Then we will take a look at the residuals which allow us to gauge the amount of error (how far off the data points are from the line generated in the model).

 ```r
 model <- lm(`Yearly Amount Spent` ~ ., data = train[,c(4,5,6,7,8)]) # the . means everything else, -subtracts the columns from the call